parrt/autodx/matrix-calculus.md

 \frac{1}{N} \sum_{\mathbf{x}} (target(\mathbf{x}) - activation(\mathbf{x}))^2 = \frac{1}{N} \sum_{\mathbf{x}} (target(\mathbf{x}) - max(0, \sum_i^{|x|} w_i x_i + b))^2
 \\]

 But this is just one neuron, and neural networks must train the weights and biases of all neurons in all layers simultaneously.
 The really cool part about partial derivatives is that they let us optimize all of these network parameters at once.
-TODO: not sure "all at once" follows...
 Because there are multiple inputs and (potentially) multiple network outputs, we really need general rules for the derivative of a function with respect to a vector and even rules for the derivative of a vector-valued function with respect to a vector.

 This article walks through the derivation of some important rules for computing partial derivatives with respect to vectors, particularly those useful for training neural networks.
 This field is known as *matrix calculus*, and the good news is, we only need a small subset of that field, which we introduce here.
 While there is a lot of online material on multivariate calculus and linear algebra, they are typically taught as two separate undergraduate courses so most material treats them in isolation.
 The pages that do discuss matrix calculus often are really just lists of rules with minimal explanation or are just pieces of the story.
 They also tend to be quite obscure to all but a narrow audience of mathematicians, thanks to their use of dense notation and minimal discussion of foundational concepts.
 (See the annotated list of resources at the end.)